Last updated on January 16th, 2021

 Although many of these classes are attended by groups there are just as many that are comprised of couples and it’s not difficult to see why the experience has exploded in popularity in recent year.
 They’re a great way to meet new people and you’ll come away having learnt a new skill, and of course, there’s alcohol involved so you’re bound to have a good giggle during the demonstrations.

 Edinburgh has a vibrant scene of cocktail bars that are scattered throughout the city in every corner and it’s easy to find a wide selection of bars that offer these courses, with two of the most popular being Tigerlilly and LeMonde on George Street.
-You’ll also find excellent sessions held at The Angels Share on Hope Street and The Voodoo Rooms on West Register Street, but wherever you decide to go I guarantee you’ll have a great time.

 Moving onto Glasgow you’ll find an equally impressive collection of cocktail making experiences across the city, but for some of the best ones try Revolucion de Cuba on Renfield Street or October in Princes Square.
 Also coming highly recommended are Hummingbird in Bath Street and Barca just off Buchanan Street.